|

 sudo.conf(5)

-file or the SUDO_ASKPASS environment
+file or by setting the SUDO_ASKPASS environment

 variable.